Please change your location to view this page.

 Your organisation may already have a BCP in place under its risk management procedures, disaster planning procedures or general emergency management.
 The size and complexity of your BCP will depend on the nature of your not-for-profit, the services it provides and its overall functions.

 We recommend you establish a BCP (or update your existing BCP) to set out how you continue 'business as usual' during a pandemic.
 This may include considering alternative supply resources due to border restrictions, considering the availability of laptops and telecommunication data for working from home and enforcing data privacy policies.
 Your COVID-19 policy will also set out many of these measures.

-Boards should meet more frequently with management and employees, and aim to establish a rhythm of frequent meetings, for the duration of the crisis.
+Boards should meet more frequently with management and employees and aim to establish a rhythm of regular meetings, for the duration of the crisis.
 You may also consider establishing a crisis management team, which reports back to the board on the organisation’s response to the crisis.

 A structured agenda becomes important during times of uncertainty, as they channel the direction of your meetings and provides a clear plan.

 Agendas are also particularly useful when boards are adjusting to meeting electronically for the first time.
 Make sure all directors have access to electronic platforms so the board can function electronically.
 There are a number of platforms that provide cost-effective meeting technology including Zoom (free to download), Skype (free to download), google hangouts premium (free until 1 July 2020), Microsoft Teams (free for six months), and GoToMeeting (free for three months).
 Be mindful of using appropriate security and privacy measures for online meetings such as protecting passwords and meetings IDs.